amqndin/nbt-api.jmc/README.md

 Nbt.modify('0 0 0 Items set from @s Inventory');
 // data modify block 0 0 0 Items set from entity @s Inventory
 ```
 it should make sense to you after looking at these examples, if it doesnt you can always look at the source code.
+It can pretty much generate any `/data` command possible even the `/data modify ... string` command.

 ## Installation
 - download the `nbt-api.jmc` file